rmrector/script.artwork.beef/README.md

 - Music video artwork is nowhere to be seen, but might at some point.
 - It uses the v2 API from TheTVDB.com, which has a tendency to not list all artwork.
+  I have an idea to take care of this, but I'll need to change up the caching.
 - It expects scrapers to set an IMDB number for movies, and a TVDB ID for series, like the default scrapers.
   An identifier like this will always be required, but should support other services in the future.
 - It cannot set artwork for "all seasons" with JSON-RPC. [related trac ticket](http://trac.kodi.tv/ticket/16139)